Set up “Build-Your-Own Dinner” with these dinner bars ideas, and watch your kids happily eat their dang dinner for once

-So, rather than fight with them every night about dinner (and rather than make breaded chicken every night for the next 18 years), I started doing this one little thing that actually got my kids toy eat their dinner:
+So, rather than fight with them every night about dinner (and rather than make breaded chicken every night for the next 18 years), I started doing this one little thing that actually got my kids to eat their dinner:

 I took them to the bar.

 Oh, I kid, I kid.
 I didn’t actually take them to a BAR.

-A DIY Dinner Bar is akin to setting up a buffet in your kitchen and letting every family member decide what they’ll add to their own plate, within reason.
+A Build-Your-Own Dinner Bar is akin to setting up a buffet in your kitchen and letting every family member decide what they’ll add to their own plate, within reason.

 It goes hand-in-hand with one of my guiding mealtime principals, which I get from Ellyn Satter: “You choose what time the meal is and what’s being served.
 They choose what food they’ll eat and how much.”

 It’s part of the Division of Responsibility, a game changer as far as picky eaters are concerned.
 It gives kids the power to make decisions around food- but within a framework that you set-up and control.
 This gives kids autonomy while letting them know they are still being guided by you, the parent.

 Plus, DIY Dinner Bars are fun!

-Here are a few examples of DIY Dinner Bars that you can make in your own kitchen this week:
+Here are a few examples of Build-Your-Own Dinner Bars that you can make in your own kitchen this week: